 Reading through this sample chapter, however, the reader begins to believe that these titles would not work, as Klosterman is not as passionate, or as emotional, about the music in this chapter as such a title would suggest.
 A better title might be: “The Music I used to hate, but I’ve grown, and I’m a lot more thoughtful now, and I’ve realized that the people making this music aren’t so bad.
 And I may run into these people, or need them for an interview, so I am at least going to be more cryptic with my critiques.”
 The book has a theme regarding villains, so Klosterman presumably dismisses various bands as villains to give himself a reason to discuss them in a book about villains.
-Even with that proviso, Klosterman should’ve been more commanding in tone when discussing his likes and dislikes in music.
+Even with that proviso, Klosterman should’ve exhibited a more commanding tone when discussing his likes and dislikes in music.

 In the paragraphs provided, Klosterman discusses the band, the Eagles.
 Klosterman claims that he hated them as much as anyone else for most of his life, and he says that this was based on the fact that they were/are limousine liberals, but he says that his tastes changed in 2003, when he was forced to re-listen to one of the Eagles songs:

 “I listened to “Take It Easy” and I thought about its lyrical content, and I came to a mostly positive — but highly uncomfortable — realization about who I was and how I thought about art.”